 First things first

 Familiarize yourself with our getting started procedures here.
-Once you are wearing your and strap and sensor and everything is connected continue on.
+Once you're wearing your strap your sensor is snapped in and connected to your Counterpace app, continue on.

 Make sure you can hear the guidance

 Open the app and select “Outdoor.”
-The primary guidance from Counterpace is audible, so make sure the volume on your phone is turned up so you can easily hear it during your exercise session.
-We recommend headphones, or s single earbud to ensure that the timing prompt (beat) is easy to hear over wind, traffic or other environmental noise.
+The primary guidance from Counterpace is audible, so make sure the volume on your phone is turned up so that you can easily hear it during your exercise session.
+We recommend headphones, or a single earbud, in order to ensure that the timing prompt (beat) is easy to hear over wind, traffic or other environmental noise.
 To begin, tap “Start” in the Counterpace app.

-Whether you plan to walk or run, it’s common for step rates to be higher than heart rates before you’ve adequately warmed up during a session.
+To step in sync, your step rate will need to match your heart rate.
+Whether you plan to walk or run, it’s common for step rates to be higher than initial heart rates before warming up during a session.
 Provide time for your body to warm up and your heart rate to rise towards your natural step rate.
 Don’t worry about stepping in sync at the beginning of the session.
 As you gain more experience you may find ways to get into sync earlier in a session.